onnx/models/README.md

 The ONNX Model Zoo is a collection of pre-trained models for state-of-the-art models in deep learning, available in the ONNX format.
 Accompanying each model are [Jupyter](http://jupyter.org) notebooks for model training and running inference with the trained model.
 The notebooks are written in Python and include links to the training dataset as well as references to the original paper that describes the model architecture.
 The notebooks can be exported and run as python(.py) files.

 ## What is ONNX?
-The Open Neural Network eXchange ([ONNX](http://onnx.ai)) is a open format to represent deep learning models.
+The Open Neural Network eXchange ([ONNX](http://onnx.ai)) is an open format to represent deep learning models.
 With ONNX, developers can move models between state-of-the-art tools and choose the combination that is best for them.
 ONNX is developed and supported by a community of partners.

 ## Models